Stremio/stremio-addon-sdk/README.md

 ## Documentation

 All our documentation is [hosted on GitHub](./docs).
-Take a look at our [examples list](./docs/examples/Readme.md) for some high-level information, or dive straight into our [sdk documentation](./docs/README.md) for our code reference docs.
+Take a look at our [examples list](./docs/examples/Readme.md) for some high-level information, or dive straight into our [SDK documentation](./docs/README.md) for our code reference docs.

 We also have an [example add-on](https://github.com/Stremio/addon-helloworld) that you can use as a guide to help you build your own add-on.